numba/texasbbq/README.rst

 Usage
 -----

-The script ``texasbbq.py``  Configuration happens (for now) in a Python script by subclassing one ``Source`` configuration class and several ``Target`` subclasses. ``texasbbq`` then provides a command line interface for running the tests.
+Configuration happens (for now) in a Python script by subclassing one ``Source`` configuration class and several ``Target`` subclasses. ``texasbbq`` then provides a command line interface for running the tests.

-The main entry point is a single script, ``texasbbq.py``, which is used to drive the integration testing.
+The main entry point is a single script, ``texasbbq.py``, which is used to drive integration testing.
 This script will run on at least Python 2.7 and 3.7 and has zero third-party dependencies.
 Hence it will probably run on a large variety of different CI systems and platforms.
-It provides the main entry point and a pure Python interface to ``miniconda`` without using a shell language.
+It provides a pure Python interface to ``miniconda`` without using a shell language.

 The script will download and bootstrap a self-contained miniconda distribution to ensure a clean build.
 You can also run it locally in case you need to debug